tensorflow/docs/site/en/api_docs/python/tf/contrib/tpu/TPUConfig.md

     case, this number equals the total number of TPU cores.
 For model-parallelism, the total number of TPU cores equals product(computation_shape) * num_shards.
-* <b>`computation_shape`</b>: Defaults to `None`, which disables model parallelism.
-A list of size 3 which describes the shape of a model replica's block of cores.
+* <b>`num_cores_per_replica`</b>: Defaults to `None`, which disables model parallelism.
+    An integer which describes the number of TPU cores per model replica.
 This is required by model-parallelism which enables partitioning the model to multiple cores.
-For example, [2, 2, 1] means the model is partitioned across 4 cores which span two cores in both x and y coordinates.
-Please refer to <a href="../../../tf/contrib/tpu/Topology"><code>tf.contrib.tpu.Topology</code></a> for the geometry of a TPU mesh.
+Currently num_cores_per_replica must be 1, 2, 4, or 8.
 * <b>`per_host_input_for_training`</b>: If `True`, `PER_HOST_V1`, or `PER_HOST_V2`,
-    `input_fn` is invoked per-host rather than per-core.
-With per-host input pipeline configuration, `input_fn` is invoked once on each host.
+    `input_fn` is invoked once on each host.
 With the per-core input pipeline configuration, it is invoked once for each core.
     With a global batch size `train_batch_size` in `TPUEstimator` constructor, the batch size for each shard is `train_batch_size` // #hosts in the `True` or `PER_HOST_V1` mode.
 In `PER_HOST_V2` mode, it is `train_batch_size` // #cores.
+In `BROADCAST` mode, `input_fn` is only invoked once on host 0 and the tensors are broadcasted to all other replicas.
+The batch size equals to train_batch_size`.
 With the per-core input pipeline configuration, the shard batch size is also `train_batch_size` // #cores.
 * <b>`Note`</b>: per_host_input_for_training==PER_SHARD_V1 only supports mode.TRAIN.
 * <b>`tpu_job_name`</b>: The name of the TPU job.
 Typically, this name is auto-inferred within TPUEstimator, however when using ClusterSpec propagation in more